anasmks/Guest-Reservation-System/README.md

 # Guest-Reservation-System

-# Guest-Reservation-System is simple java based console application...
+# Guest-Reservation-System is a simple java based console application...

 The guest reservation system we will build will be a simple console-based application that allows users to make, view, and cancel reservations.